aronhawkins-4/adobe-illustrator-scripts/README.md

 ## Contributing

 Contributions are welcome!
-If you have a script you would like to add, please submit a pull request.
+If you have a script you would like to add or notice a bug in one of the scripts, please submit a pull request.